BeeLazy/telegram/README.md

 A telegramclient to delete group messages.
 It is written in python and uses telethon to do the heavy lifting

 # Android how to
-1. Create a telegram api user at https://my.telegram.org/apps, and write down your api_id and api_hash
+1. Create a telegram api user.
+Go to https://my.telegram.org/apps, and select create new application.
+Fill in whatever you want as 'App title' and 'Short name'.
+You can leave the other fields blank.
+Push the create application button.
+Write down your api_id and api_hash.
+You will need those later.
 2. On your android phone, install the termux application from Play
 3. Start termux
 4. pkg install python -y